static-frame/static-frame/README.rst

 <<U15>          <int64>

 As with NumPy, StaticFrame containers can be used in expressions with binary operators.
-The "prior" by dividing counts by the size of the training data.
+The ``prior`` can be derived by dividing ``counts`` by the size of the training data.
+This returns a ``Series`` of the percentage of samples per species.

 >>> prior = counts / len(data_train)
 >>> prior